tolius/solver/README.md

 ### Endgame tablebase files

 Endgame tablebase files are available on request.
 The 2-4-piece tablebase consists of 714 files of 500MB in size.
-The efficiency of the programme is greatly reduced if you do not use at least 4-piece tablebase with DTW (Depth To Win) metric.
+The efficiency of the program is greatly reduced if you do not use at least 4-piece tablebase with DTW (Depth To Win) metric.
 Other metrics are not supported.

 ## License